-Whisk together in a bowl the flour, cocoa, baking powder and salt; set aside.
-In a mixer, blend together the butter and brown sugar, add in the egg, and the melted chocolate.
-Add in the flour mixture about 1/2 cup at a time and finally the milk.
+In a medium bowl, whisk together the flour, cocoa, baking powder and salt; set aside.
+In a mixing bowl, cream the butter, add the brown sugar and blend.
+Add in the egg and the melted chocolate.
+Incorporate the flour a little at a time and finally the milk.
 Mixture will be gooey.

 Pour powdered sugar into a pie plate.
-Preheat oven to 350 degrees, and remove dough from freezer, pulling off sections and rolling to form balls about 1” in size.
+Preheat oven to 350 degrees F. Pinch off sections of the chilled dough, forming 1-inch balls.
+Wetting your hands will help in working the dough and preventing it from sticking to your hands.
 Working in small batches, roll the balls in the powdered sugar and set aside.
-When all the dough has been rolled once, take the balls and roll them again in the powdered sugar and place on a cookie sheet.
+When all the dough has been rolled once, pass the balls back through the powdered sugar and place on a bare, ungreased cookie sheet.

-Bake at 350 degrees for 12 to 15 minutes or until dough has spread out and powdered sugar has formed a cracked coating.
-If you are cooking two trays at a time, swap trays on the racks about halfway through the cooking period.
+Bake at 350 degrees F for about 12 to 15 minutes or until dough has spread out and powdered sugar has formed a cracked coating.
+Swap trays halfway through the cooking period if cooking two trays at once.
 Remove from oven allowing to cool on the cookie sheet for a few minutes before transferring to a cooling rack.